Native African herders managing their communal cattle herds have long put devices on the noses of older calves to prevent them suckling.

 Weaning means stress, and stress means weight loss.
 That didn’t suit Lancelin, WA, beef producer and tagasaste pioneer Bob Wilson, who has developed a weaning strategy that usually results in his calves—and cows—gaining weight over a period when they would normally lose it.

 Weaning was once the most loathed event on Peter Cahill’s calendar.
 These days, thanks to some African-developed technology, he hardly notices it – and the calves seem to notice even less.

 For the past five years, Mr Cahill has weaned his calves while they run in the same mob with their mothers, courtesy of a nosering that prevents the calves from suckling. → Read more

 The negative effect of stress on people’s health is well known, but graziers too are beginning to appreciate that it has the same effect on their herds.
 Poor nutrition due to weaning stress contributes to health problems in young cattle.

 The conventional approach of abruptly separating cows from calves at weaning is very different to the slow and gradual weaning process that would occur naturally.
 Yard weaned calves show a higher tendency to stress related diseases, while their mothers also lose condition. → Read more

 Using a weaning device is not normally associated with the dairy industry as most calves are taken off their mothers at birth and bottle fed.
 But this practice often leads to calves attempting to suckle each other, potentially causing future udder damage and loss of milk production.

-Australia have found a solution to this problem by using an anti-suckling device on their calves. → Read more
+Dairy farmers across Australia have found a solution to this problem by using an anti-suckling device on their calves. → Read more

 Whether it is Bos Indicus, British, Euro or composite cattle being bred; weaning calves involves the two phases of separation of calf from cow, and cessation of the cow’s lactation.